Butzy79/adora-dash/README.md

 # Adora-Dash
 AdoraDash is a meticulously crafted SimHub Dashboard tailored for passionate SimRacing enthusiasts, offering an array of impressive features.
 It serves as a completely free and valuable asset for your day-to-day racing experiences.

 ![AdoraDash](./assets/images/adoradash_v1.png)

-***Presently, AdoraDash exclusively supports AssettoCorsa Competizione.
-As the early-access phase concludes, additional simulators will be incorporated.***
+**Presently, AdoraDash exclusively supports AssettoCorsa Competizione.
+As the early-access phase concludes, additional simulators will be incorporated.**

-# How To:
+## Documentation and Installation
-Here you can find the official documentation : [Documentation table of contents](/doc/TOC.md)
+You can find the official documentation here: [Documentation table of contents](/doc/TOC.md)

 ## Discord Community
 Join the vibrant AdoraDash community on Discord!